 We have limited sales and marketing resources.
 If we are unable to establish marketing and sales capabilities or enter into agreements with third parties to market and sell our CRT products, we may not be able to effectively market and sell our CRT products or generate product revenue.

 We currently have limited sales and marketing resources.
 In order to successfully launch our CRT products commercially after we receive marketing approval, we will need to, among other things, build marketing, sales, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
 We may elect to build a targeted specialty sales force which will be expensive and time-consuming.
 Any failure or delay in the development of our internal sales, marketing and distribution capabilities would adversely impact the commercialization of our CRT products.
-If we choose to partner with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems or in lieu of our own sales force and distribution systems.
-If we are unable to enter into collaborations with third parties for the commercialization of approved products, if any, on acceptable terms or at all, or if any such partner does not devote sufficient resources to the commercialize any of our WiSE CRT system that receive regulatory approval.
+If we choose to partner with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems.
+If we are unable to enter into collaborations with third parties for the commercialization of approved products, if any, on acceptable terms or at all, or if any such partner does not devote sufficient resources to the commercialization of our products or otherwise fails in commercialization efforts, we may not be able to successfully commercialize any of our WiSE CRT system that receive regulatory approval.
 If we are not successful in commercializing our WiSE CRT system, either on our own or through collaborations with one or more third parties, our future revenue will be materially and adversely impacted.